romanov/MonoGame-Console/README.md

 ## Quick Start

-* Create a XNB file with your SpriteFont or use default from repository "Content" folder
+* Create a XNB file with your SpriteFont or use default from repository (or Nuget) "Content" folder
-* Add a code below to your Initialize() logic
+* Add the code below to your Initialize() logic

             Services.AddService(typeof(SpriteBatch), spriteBatch);